samclement/homelab_k8s_cluster/README.md

 - `helm install --name ingress --namespace ingress stable/nginx-ingress -f ingress_values.yml`

-This will install ingress along with prometheus monitoring for both nginx and the default backend service.
+This will install an ingress controller and default backend.
+Prometheus monitoring is also made available for both containers using prometheus annotations.

 ## Installing Prometheus and Grafana